Dot-Stuff/flxanimate/README.md

 ```

 and if you're using an image that is not in the same directory but in a whole another directory, ex: the document is in `data` and your image is in `images`, you should add another field describing the Path of that image.

-## Support
-You don't have to do it, but if you feel like you want to support this repo, Please check my Discord `Miss Muffin#8930` And send an issue of what's it's giving you problems